Anderman/TdsClient/README.md

 # TdsClient

 A Rewrite of SqlClient with improved performance and memory footprint.
-A cleaned library with is suitable for DI.
+A cleaned library which is suitable for DI.

 Goal a new lib. without connectionstring and SqlDataReader,